What is API Security?

 Access Control: A user logging into an online banking service receives a token.
 Each subsequent request, such as transferring money or checking balances, requires this token.
 The system denies access to anyone trying to use these services without the token.

 Session Management: In an e-commerce website, after a user logs in, they receive a token.
-This token is used to authenticate and authorize actions like adding items to the cart, checking out, or viewing order history.
+This token serves to verify identity and grant permission for tasks such as adding products to the shopping cart, completing a checkout, or accessing order history.

 Implementing Encryption

-Encryption protects data by converting it into a coded format that only authorized parties can decipher using the correct decryption key.
+Encryption safeguards information by transforming it into a coded format that only permitted individuals can interpret using the appropriate decryption key.
 This process is crucial for safeguarding sensitive information both during transmission and when it is stored.

 Data in Transit: Whenever data moves between the client and the server, it is considered "in transit."
 Encryption protocols like